 - The deadline to apply for the Fall is March 15

 2. Submit graduate-level standardized test scores.
 The GRE, GMAT, or MAT may be required for admission depending on the graduate program (school code: 2889).
 Visit the Standardized Testing Information Website for details about these tests and registration information.

 3. Submit three letters of recommendation.
-These letters are sent electronically via your Discover Stockton Online Graduate Application.
+These letters are sent electronically via your online application.
 Please visit the Graduate Program's Website to view additional requirements specific to your prospective graduate program.

 101 Vera King Farris Drive